vrd07/dotfiles/README.md

-# Awesome Dotfiles

-Welcome to my collection of dotfiles!
-I use dotfiles to set up my environment on my Linux and macOS machines by providing custom configurations for various software applications.
+ I use these dotfiles to set up my environment on my Linux and macOS machines by providing custom configurations for various software applications.
+The directory structure is messy and in need of cleaning, which I will do at some point.
+Sorry about that.

 ## Features